coblo/mcrpc/README.rst

 A Python 3 MultiChain RPC client build for the `Content Blockchain Project <https://content-blockchain.org/>`_

-This client is build against the API of the latest v2.0 alpha build of `MultiChain <https://www.multichain.com/developers/multichain-2-0-preview-releases/>`_ and includes code generated function annotations and api documentation to support code completion and get you up to speed fast.
+This client is build against the API of the v2.0 beta 2 build (February 11, 2019) of `MultiChain <https://www.multichain.com/download-install/>`_ and includes code generated function annotations and api documentation to support code completion and get you up to speed fast.

 Code Completion